Find the Best Yard Drainage Contractors for Your Business

 Regrading and Sloping: This is often the first line of defense.
 The process involves carefully reshaping the soil to create a gentle slope (typically a minimum 2% grade) away from your home's foundation, directing water toward the street, a drainage ditch, or a designated safe zone in your yard1 2.
 Proper regrading is a foundational step that can solve many surface water problems.

 Dry Wells and Catch Basins: For water that has nowhere to go, a dry well can be an effective solution.
 This is an underground chamber filled with gravel that collects runoff from downspouts or paved areas, allowing it to slowly percolate back into the surrounding soil.
-Catch basins are grated inlets placed in low spots to collect surface water and connect it to an underground pipe system2.
+Catch basins are grated inlets placed in low spots to collect surface water and connect it to an underground pipe system.

 Swales and Rain Gardens: These are more natural, landscape-integrated approaches.
 A swale is a broad, shallow ditch designed to move water, often lined with grass or rocks.
-A rain garden is a depressed area planted with native, water-tolerant plants that collects runoff and allows it to be absorbed and filtered naturally, which can be both functional and aesthetically pleasing1 4.
+A rain garden is a depressed area planted with native, water-tolerant plants that collects runoff and allows it to be absorbed and filtered naturally, which can be both functional and aesthetically pleasing.

-Find the perfect yard drainage & grading for your needs
+Find the perfect yard drainage contractors for your needs

 Get personalized recommendations and expert advice